neumino/neumino.github.io/movies.md

-### Jigsaw
+### Thor: Ragnarok
-*Released on 2017-10-20, vote average 7.8*
+*Released on 2017-10-25, vote average 6*

-Dead bodies begin to turn up all over the city, each meeting their demise in a variety of grisly ways.
-All investigations begin to point the finger at deceased killer John Kramer.
+Thor is imprisoned on the other side of the universe and finds himself in a race against time to get back to Asgard to stop Ragnarok, the destruction of his homeworld and the end of Asgardian civilization, at the hands of an all-powerful new threat, the ruthless Hela.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/UG7nL8DwzvA?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/ue80QwXMRHg?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>